 HUSBAND AS HEAD so also wives ought to be, in everything, to their husbands.

 The first line prior to the chiasmus says wives are to be subject to their husbands as they are to the Lord.
-We know that husbands are not like Christ in many ways but apparently in some regard they are according to verses 23-24.
+We know that husbands are not like Christ in many ways but in some regard, they apparently are according to verses 23-24.
 How?

-The power of the metaphor is this: In submitting to her husband she is submitting to herself as well.
+The power of the metaphor is this: In submitting to her husband, she is submitting to herself as well.
 Remember that “the two have become one.”
 The head and body are fused as one and of course she wants the head of the fused body to receive honor.
 It is her head!
-The idea of literal human being with a body that purposely does things to make its head dishonorable is ludicrous at several levels.
+The idea of a human body that purposely does things to make its head dishonorable is ludicrous at several levels.

-So in case husbands didn’t get the whole sacrifice thing, Paul makes it unmistakably clear:
+So in case husbands did not get the sacrifice concept, Paul makes it unmistakably clear:

 25 Husbands, love your wives, just as Christ loved the church and gave himself up for her, 26 in order to make her holy by cleansing her with the washing of water by the word, 27 so as to present the church to himself in splendor, without a spot or wrinkle or anything of the kind -- yes, so that she may be holy and without blemish.